 Self-Evaluation Part 1: The Report Card

-You’ll be given a report card starter.
-It’s just an outline.
-The top-level items are the course competencies.
-You will fill out the report card by listing under the competencies course assignments, activities, and anything you do in service of the course that falls within that task and then assessing knowledge areas, skill-level, and dispositions you displayed while completing that activity.
 Assignments and exams are the obvious things to put on the report card.
-Activities can include interactions in class (asking and answering questions), in lab (collaborating with a partner or another group, asking answering questions of the professor), with a tutor, or extra practice work you do beyond official assignments.
-You don’t have to list everything you do but need to include major assessments like exams and projects along with the the majority of other assignments.
+You can also add class activities.
+An activity can include interactions in class (asking and answering questions), in lab (collaborating with a partner or another group, asking answering questions of the professor), with a tutor, or extra practice work you do beyond official assignments.
 The idea is to use the report card to develop a body of evidence that you are meeting or exceeding all the class competencies.
+Towards that end, activities let you supplement and compliment what happens on the official assignments.

-Skill-Level Assessments
+A Note on Skill-Level Assessments

 Self-Evaluation Part 2: The Reflection